Whiskers & Windows Cat Door For Sliding Glass Door - Installation Instructions

 Step 2 Test-Fit the Panel in Your Track

-- Open the sliding door and insert the panel with the knobs facing inside.
+- Open the sliding door and insert the panel with the height adjustment locks facing inside.
 Place the top edge into the top track of the window.

 - Lift up and swing the lower portion of the panel into the bottom track.